LewisCM14/rock-paper-scissors/README.md

     * I used this tutorial on [writing a timer](https://www.youtube.com/watch?v=_a4XCarxwr8&ab_channel=WEBCIFAR) to help in developing my countdown functions.

     *  I used this [tutorial](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=1730s&ab_channel=freeCodeCamp.org) for help in developing the main game functions and glow classes on my results container.

+    *  I used the [blog post](https://www.lcn.com/blog/beginners-guide-favicons/) here to help me add a favicon to my site.

 - **Media**

-    * No media has been used on this project.
+    * [seekpng](https://www.seekpng.com/) was used to source the image used in the favicon.